cs0320-s24/mock-asia_julian/README.md

 Where REPLFunction is described in REPLFunction.tsx

-This will be passed in as a parameter to the REPL object, where, by default, it will be passed into REPLInput and REPLHistory seperately so they can access and use the functions.
+This will be passed in as a parameter to the REPLInput object as the parameter addCommands.
+This will add your commands to the default build in commands described above.
+If you would like to remove those commands, you will pass in the name of those commands in a list, as the parameter removeCommands to REPLInput.
+For example, removeCommands={["view"]} will make you unable to use the view command.

+It attempts to remove the commands before adding the new ones, so you can override the default commands by providing similarly named replacements, and removing them as well.

 # Collaboration
 Conceptual collaboration with 32 student Gavin Dhanda (cs login: gdhanda).